TeddyGavi/TeddyGavi/README.md

 - I am a dedicated father, mountain biker, trail builder, climber and skier.

-### 📫 How to reach me ...
--  www.linkedin.com/in/matcdavis

        "Writing is nature's way of letting you know how sloppy your thinking is." -- Dick Guindon